Kansattica/msync/MANUAL.md

 #### Reading the home timeline and notifications

 Your home timeline and notifications are saved into files named `home.list` and `notifications.list` in your `msync_accounts` folder under the appropriate user account.
-You can find where these files are located by running `msync location` or `msync sync --verbose`. `msync` doesn't provide a built-in way to look at these files so that you can use your own tool.
+You can find where these files are located by running `msync location` or `msync sync --verbose`. `msync` doesn't provide a built-in way to look at these files.
+It's designed so that you can use whatever tool you prefer for reading text files.
 Here's a few ways that work for me to get you started.

 ##### vim